 Fortunately, the ride is part of the Super Silly Fun Land, Taken from the First Film, and this is a lot more of an attractive offering for young kids.
 This outdoor Minion Themed play area has several zones, rides, games along with shops and dining options, all heavily minion themed.
 You can even win a Giant Unicorn…

-The Wet zone is the highlight of the zone and is basically a water play area filled with all things splashy.
-Large Splash zones, water guns fountains waterfalls and jets of water galore.
+The Wet Zone is the highlight of the zone and is basically a water play area filled with all things splashy.
+Large Splash zones, water guns fountains waterfalls, and jets of water galore.
 Anything you can think of to get your kids soaked and cooled off.
 You can lose them for hours in here.
 Just remember to bring suitable clothing and dry things to change into.

 Not quite so much fun during the colder months.
-It’s L.A so it is never cold, cold but in the depths of winter, it’s too cold to play in a splash zone for too long.
+It’s L.A. so it is never cold, cold but in the depths of winter, it’s too cold to play in a splash zone for too long.
 Even in spring, we tend to avoid the water rides.

-The Dry zone is a more conventional play area with climbing frames and slides and tunnels.
+The Dry Zone is a more conventional play area with climbing frames and slides and tunnels.
 It’s quite small and not the best but might pass a few minutes of their time.

 Midway Games Zone

-Like the Fun Land from the Film there are several Midway Style games where you can shoot Laser (water) cannons, Through Balls and other such things to win real prizes.
+Like the Fun Land from the Film there are several Midway Style games where you can shoot Laser (water) cannons, Through Balls, and other such things to win real prizes.
 The games are fairly horrendously priced but the chances of winning are fairly high so your kid should go home with the Unicorn…it just might end up costing $45, their happiness is priceless though, Right?

 Universal would be seriously missing a trick if they were not dressing people up in Minion costumes and sending them out to mingle with the crowd.
-Obviously they are not that stupid so you will see a plethora of different Minions out in the areas around the Fun Zone.
-Along with The kids, Margo Edith and Agnes and Gru himself.
+Obviously, they are not that stupid so you will see a plethora of different Minions out in the areas around the Fun Zone.
+Along with The kids, Margo Edith and Agnes, and Gru himself.

 Gru’s Lab Cafe, Despicable Delights and Gift shop

 There is also a Lab themed Cafe and Treat Stand and a Gift shop as a final way to extract your money.
-The Gift shop being a great place to finally get that unicorn if you just could coax your kind into winning on the Midway games!
+The Gift shop is a great place to finally get that unicorn if you just could coax your kind into winning on the Midway games!

 Overall taken a full Zone the Super Silly Fun Zone and the Minion Mayhem ride is a really welcome addition to the park and does provide a lot to do for younger kids.
-Something that was missing, along with the Harry Potters Wizarding world, various Character meets and the Springfield area, Kids are pretty well entertained in the park, It still pitches slightly older audience.
+Something that was missing, along with the Harry Potters Wizarding world, various Character meets and the Springfield area, Kids are pretty well entertained in the park, It still pitches a slightly older audience.